nCode DesignLife Product Options

 - User defined

 Dang Van is a multi-axial fatigue limit criterion and is a method of predicting the endurance limit under complex loading situations.
-The output from the analysis is expressed as a safety factor and not a fatigue life.
+The output from the analysis is expressed as a safety factor rather than fatigue life.

 This option enables the fatigue analysis of spot welds in thin sheets.
 The approach is based on the LBF method (see SAE paper 950711) and is well-suited to vehicle structure applications.